 \subsection{MTTKRP-ELEM}

 The simplest attempt to parallelize \cref{eq:elem} is to assign every thread within a team $p_x$ to a tensor element $\Y(i)$ without enforcing any particular league-wise structure.
-This algorithm, \Call{MTTKRP-ELEM}{}, is described in line~\ref{alg:elem}.
-Tensor indices $i$ are given by the league offset plus team rank in \cref{line:elem:idx}, hence the tensor reads in line~\ref{line:elem:elem} are packed on CPUs and coalesced on GPUs.
-Reading $\{ \Ak{m} \}_{m=1}^d$ and writing to $\Gk$ require a conversion of the linear index $i$ to a multi-index $(i_1, \dots, i_d)$ in line~\ref{line:elem:multi} with the function $\Call{ind2sub}{\Y, i}$ which uses costly integer divisions.
-Lines~\ref{line:elem:vecstart}-\ref{line:elem:vecend} are the vector parallelism over factor matrices $\{ \Ak{m} \}_{m=1}^d$ columns.
-Line~\ref{line:elem:simd} ensures that each vector-thread $p_y$ process \emph{at least} $F$ columns, and the while loop on lines~\ref{line:elem:loopstart}-\ref{line:elem:loopend} increases the number of columns processed by each thread to $R/(b_y \times F)$.
-Line~\ref{line:elem:coa} ensures that the column strides are packed/coalesced for a fixed $p_x$, but this is negated by line~\ref{line:elem:rand} as the multi-index entry $i_m$ is \emph{not coalesced} for neighboring $p_x$.
-These \emph{pseudo-random} reads of the factor matrices have a \emph{significant negative effect} on memory bandwidth as $R(d-1)$ factor matrix columns are read per tensor element $\Y(i)$.
+This algorithm, \Call{MTTKRP-ELEM}{}, is described in \cref{alg:elem}.
+Tensor indices $i$ are given by the team offset plus thread rank in line~\ref{line:elem:idx}, hence the tensor reads in line~\ref{line:elem:elem} are packed on CPUs and coalesced on GPUs.
+Reading $\{ \Ak{m} \}_{m=1}^d$ and writing to $\Gk$ requires a conversion of the linear index $i$ to a multi-index $(i_1, \dots, i_d)$ in line~\ref{line:elem:multi} with the function $\Call{ind2sub}{\Y, i}$, which uses costly integer divisions.
+Lines~\ref{line:elem:vecstart}-\ref{line:elem:vecend} are the vector parallelism over columns of the factor matrices $\{ \Ak{m} \}_{m=1}^d$.
+Line~\ref{line:elem:simd} ensures that each vector-thread $p_y$ processes \emph{at least} $F$ columns, and the while loop on lines~\ref{line:elem:loopstart}-\ref{line:elem:loopend} increases the number of columns processed by each thread to $R/(b_y \times F)$.
+Line~\ref{line:elem:coa} ensures that the column strides are packed/coalesced for a fixed $p_x$, but this is negated by line~\ref{line:elem:rand} as the multi-index entry $i_m$ is \emph{not coalesced} for neighboring $p_x$; these \emph{pseudo-random} reads of the factor matrices have a \emph{significant negative effect} on memory bandwidth as $R(d-1)$ factor matrices' columns are read per tensor element $\Y(i)$.
 Finally, $\Gk$ is \emph{atomically} updated for each $N$ tensor element $R$ times on line~\ref{line:elem:atomic}.